AlanNPC/AlanNPC.github.io/README.md

 ## About me

 I am currently a third-year PhD student at UCLA CS Department.
 I am fortunate to work with [Prof. Songwu Lu](http://web.cs.ucla.edu/~slu/) and the amazing members in the [Wireless and Networking Group (WiNG)](http://metro.cs.ucla.edu).
-I am excited to explore future mobile networks & applications, including IoT, AR/VR, security and more.
+I am excited to explore machine learning and systems (Sys for ML + ML for Sys), cloud computing and edge computing.
 Prior to UCLA, I received my B.S. in Computer Science from Peking University.
 During my undergrad, I also did interesting research over sketch-based algorithms under the supervision of [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/).

 ## What's New